godotengine/godot-docs/classes/class_particlesmaterial.rst

 | *Getter* | get_emission_point_texture()      |
 +----------+-----------------------------------+

 Particles will be emitted at positions determined by sampling this texture at a random position.
-Used with ``EMISSION_SHAPE_POINTS`` and ``EMISSION_SHAPE_DIRECTED_POINTS``.
+Used with :ref:`EMISSION_SHAPE_POINTS<class_ParticlesMaterial_constant_EMISSION_SHAPE_POINTS>` and :ref:`EMISSION_SHAPE_DIRECTED_POINTS<class_ParticlesMaterial_constant_EMISSION_SHAPE_DIRECTED_POINTS>`.
 Can be created automatically from mesh or node by selecting "Create Emission Points from Mesh/Node" under the "Particles" tool in the toolbar.

 .. _class_ParticlesMaterial_property_emission_shape: